 What is asylum?
 Who can be eligible for asylum status?

-Asylum is an immigration status that may be granted to someone who is already here in the U.S. and is unable or unwilling to return to his or her country of nationality because of persecution (mistreatment/abuse) or a well-founded fear of persecution based on one or more of the following:
+Asylum is an immigration status that may be granted to someone who is already here in the U.S. and is unable or unwilling to return to his/her country of nationality because of mistreatment/abuse (persecution) or a well-founded fear of mistreatment/abuse based on one or more of the following protected grounds:

 - political opinion.1

-An undocumented person can apply for asylum2 but if the application is denied, it could ultimately result in his/her deportation.
-It is important to speak to a lawyer who has experience in this area of law.
-To find a list of legal resources in your area, please see Finding a Lawyer and select your state or see our International / Immigration page.
+If you are undocumented and your application for asylum is not granted, it could ultimately result in your deportation.3 It is important to speak to a lawyer who has experience in this area of law.
+To find a list of legal resources in your area, please see Finding a Lawyer and select your state or see our National Organizations Immigration page.